A Guide to Cleaning Your NIV Equipment

 Tubing

-Wash with mild soap and warm water.
+Disposable circuits and tubing should be replaced monthly, or sooner if indicated by the manufacturer.
+Wash reusable tubing with mild soap and warm water on a weekly basis.
 Be sure to clean the inside of the tubing by submerging it under water.
 Then rinse and hang to dry.

 Don’t use bleach or scented products, which can break down tubing material and release unhealthy vapors into your device.
 Also, depending on the manufacturer, tubing should be replaced every 3 months.